danielehc/katacoda-scenarios/vault-consul-tls/step3.md

 ### Start consul-template

-After configuration is completed you can start `consul-template` providing the file with the `-config` parameter.
+After configuration is completed, you can start `consul-template`.
+You must provide the file with the `-config` parameter.

 `consul-template -config "consul_template.hcl"`{{execute T1}}

-You can verify the certificates are being correctly retrieved by listing files in the destination directory:
+Verify the certificates are being correctly retrieved by listing files in the destination directory:

 `ls -l /opt/consul/agent-certs`{{execute T1}}